galaxy-sh/docs/docs/contact/abuse.md

 # Reporting Abuse

 ## :octicons-shield-16: Reporting Abuse
-Please report any violations of our [policies](../policies) to:
+Please report any violations of our [policies](../policies/about.md) to:
 ```
 abuse@galaxy.sh
 ```

-## How we handle abuse reports
-When we receive a report of abuse, we investigate promptly and thoroughly.
-We want to address the issue fairly, and with compassion and dignity for all involved.
-We try to assume positive intent (where it makes sense to do so), and will work with everyone involved to take care of things in the right way.
+## :material-text-box-outline: Abuse Handling Policy
+Please see our [:material-arrow-right:Abuse Policy](../policies/abuse.md) to learn about how we handle Abuse reports.

+## :material-scale-balance: DMCA Notifications
+Please see our [:material-arrow-right:DMCA guidelines](../policies/dmca.md) page for the DMCA notification process and how we handle DMCA notifications.